-1. In the event of a scoring tie between two or more Initial Applications proposing new construction at the cutoff for receipt of a Reservation Notice, the tie shall be broken by giving priority to the proposed new construction development in the Initial Application requesting the least amount of Housing Credit per Housing Credit unit.
+- 1. In the event of a scoring tie between two or more Initial Applications proposing new construction at the cutoff for receipt of a Reservation Notice, the tie shall be broken by giving priority to the proposed new construction development in the Initial Application requesting the least amount of Housing Credit per Housing Credit unit. - a.
+If the tie is not broken by Section 15.F.1, priority will be given to the proposed new construction development located wholly within a QCT and covered by a CCRP. - 2.
+In the event of a scoring tie between two or more Initial Applications proposing rehabilitation of Existing Multifamily Housing, the tie shall be broken by giving priority to the proposed development requesting the least amount of Housing Credit per Housing Credit unit.